Cerebral Palsy

 standing frame for weight bearing

-• Weight-bearing has been reported to reduce contracture in the lower limb through use of Tilt-tables, and standing frames through a prolonged stretch.
+• Weight-bearing has been reported to reduce contracture in the lower limb through the use of Tilt-tables, and standing frames through a prolonged stretch.

 • Some research also challenges the assumption of the benefits of prolonged standing.